Genio-The-Haiku-IDE/Genio/Readme.md

 * debug=1 - Genio is built in debug mode
 * debug=0 or parameter omitted - Genio is built in release mode

-Currently debug build with clang is broken and Debugger does not detect debug info We recommend to build Genio with gcc if you want to contribute to it and debug, otherwise please use clang.

 ## License
 Genio is available under the MIT license.
 See [License.md](License.md).